 Regular eye exams will keep your eye health in check and prevent more serious vision problems causing halos and rainbow vision.
-It's a good idea to have a comprehensive eye exam every two years or when your eye care professional recommends them (this can be once a year due to a heritage factor).
+It's a good idea to have a comprehensive eye exam every two years or when your eye care professional recommends them (this can be more frequent due to a heritage).

 If you notice sudden changes in your vision, such as rainbow-coloured halos, pain or blurred vision, you should see your optician immediately.